easy-updates-manager/easy-updates-manager/Readme.txt

 = Video Tutorial =
 [youtube http://www.youtube.com/watch?v=7sMEBGNxhwA]
 <small>Version 3.5.0 tutorial video.</small>

-= Just Won't to Disable One or Two? =
-With the settings form under dashboard, it easy.
-Just check the things you won't disabled.
-Also if you would like to disable just one plugin, use the Disable Plugins Individually setting.

 == Frequently Asked Questions ==
 = Q: How is this plugin different from the other disable updates plugins? =